reTHINK-project/specs/service-framework/readme.md

 -	Location functions: to access device specific context (e.g. GPS) to be used as context for different services
 -	User Entity Management: to manage one or multiple user profiles*Notification service: for notifying triggered events

-For the Service Framework focus will be laid on functionalities that are not available on other open source JavaScript libraries.
+Functionaliy provided by the reTHINK Service Framework was then based on closing the gaps between existing functionality provided by open source JavaScript libraries and the complete functionality requirements coming from the use cases.

 #### Data Models